mccanne/sharkfest/README.md

 ## The Bifurcation of Search and Analytics

-* Search: OpenSearch, Elastic, Splunk
+* *Search*: OpenSearch, Elastic, Splunk
-* Analytics: A Data Lake
+* *Analytics*: A Data Lake
     * Log files (JSON or TSV) on a NFS cluster
     * Schema-siloed Parquet files on S3
     * "Cleaned-up data" in relational tables, e.g, ClickHouse, BigQuery, Snowflake

 (picture of bifurcated pipeline)

+XXX go through the pieces... explain how each individual piece is great... but the pieces don't always fit together nicely

+It's hard to make things easy.

 ## The Catch